 I will change this up periodically, depending on our kiddos age and the season.
 I pretty much just made it so that the colors would tie together in these photos.

-This giant wicker giraffe was Winter’s first baby gift from “Aunt Laura.”
+This giant wicker giraffe was Nova’s first baby gift from “Aunt Laura.”
 It’s extremely special to me because what a CRAZY gift to buy someone.
 It showed how much she really knows me and I just love that she was brave enough to pull the trigger.
 I have only seen another one one time and it was at the Rose Bowl Flea (and it was painted white—poor thing!).
 So anyway, this is a true vintage gem and I feel so lucky to have it in our nursery.

 The scalloped cowhide rug was a big choice.
 My considerations were that I wanted something that A. did not shed fur balls (that annoys me so much and I know this room will be extremely high traffic) and B. would be easy to clean.
 Cowhide rugs are very easy to clean (I won’t take up your time talking about it here, but ask me in the comments if you care).
 I like that it is a rug that can literally last for a lifetime.
 Plus, I have this thing with scallops!